 Remember that you cannot make anyone happy if you are not happy with your life.
 To make others happy, you first have to give yourself a priority.
 Take out time for yourself and make deliberate efforts to spend some “me” time or say NO even if it means being “self-centered” or “selfish” for others.

 Stop doing these 10 things and you will soon be back on the happy phase of your life.

 ABOUT THE AUTHOR

-Ashleigh Everston is a social media trend analyst and works for peakdissertation firm that offers online consult to students around the globe.
+Ashleigh Everston is a social media trend analyst.
 She has a pure love for sweet tweets, interesting pins and more.